Internal IT Threats: How to Protect Your Business

-In the modern hybrid workplace, it’s more important than ever to be on the lookout for internal IT threat indicators.
-Insider threats come in many shapes and sizes, which makes preventing, identifying and resolving these types of attacks difficult without a managed security service provider at your disposal; some insider threat indicators are more apparent than others.
+In the modern hybrid workplace, it’s more important than ever to be on the lookout for insider IT threat indicators.
+Internal IT threats come in many shapes and sizes, which makes preventing, identifying and resolving these types of attacks difficult without a managed cyber security and data protection provider at your disposal; some insider threat indicators are more apparent than others.

 Internal IT Threat Indicators: What Should You Look For?